7up Logo

 7up Logo 1929

 The first logo shows the number 7 with wings in the shape of a bird rushing forward and taking off.
 It carries the word “up” on a base.
 This symbolizes the drink’s ability to sober up, put you back on your feet quickly, and give you energy and strength.
 Interestingly, the image was made in black and white.
-Soda appeared during the Great Depression, when many businessmen were making losses, and color printing was an expensive luxury.
+Soda appeared during the Great Depression, when many businessmen were making losses, and color printing was expensive.

 1930 – 1931